halbersacknuesse/seminar_sose_2024/presentation.md

 >
 >  - e.g. running into an object

+> - Processing speed must be high enough to handle sudden/temporary changes in the environmental situation (-> real-time capability)
+>
+>  - Hardware and implementation must be set up accordingly

 > - Reliability/ Robustness must be so high that SLAM can be used even under unfavorable conditions.
 >
 >  e.g: